Breadth of Opportunity in the Sixth Form

 In the Upper Sixth Form, all Sixth Formers will have the opportunity to motivate, persuade and lead others; most are selected to be School Prefects, House Monitors or Heads of House in their senior year.

-The whole of the College’s Lower Sixth (Year 12) is involved each summer in the annual three-day leadership course, in part to prepare for the responsibilities that lie ahead in school, but also to look at the life skills they will need in their careers and society in the future.
+The whole of the College’s Lower Sixth (Year 12) is involved each summer in the annual two-day leadership course, in part to prepare for the responsibilities that lie ahead in school, but also to look at the life skills they will need in their careers and society in the future.
 Lectures, seminars and a session of outdoor team-building challenges stretch these talented youngsters intellectually and physically.
-As one commented, "This is a brilliant way to relax, a complete change from revision and exams."

 Students are provided with the resources and the encouragement to develop their musicianship in the Sixth Form, giving them skills and experiences which we hope will stay with them throughout their adult lives.